 EAST 339.
-China and the World Economy.
+China & East Asian Economics.
 1 Credit.

 An analysis of economic transition and development in China, with emphasis on its role in the Asia-Pacific and world economies.
-Prerequisites: ECON 256 and ECON 257 or permission of the instructor.
-Crosslisted as ECON 439.
-Preference given to ECON and ECMA majors.
+Prerequisites: ECON 257 and ECON 259 or permission of the instructor.
+Crosslisted as ECON 339.